API

 This is mainly relevant for package developers who want to produce differentiable code at low cost, without writing the differentiation rules themselves.
 If you sprinkle a few DifferentiateWith in places where some AD backends may struggle, end users can pick from a wider variety of packages to differentiate your algorithms.

 DifferentiateWith only supports out-of-place functions y = f(x) without additional context arguments.
-It only makes these functions differentiable if the true backend is either ForwardDiff or compatible with ChainRules.
+It only makes these functions differentiable if the true backend is either ForwardDiff, reverse-mode Mooncake, or if it automatically importing rules from ChainRules (e.g. Zygote).
+Some backends are also able to manually import rules from ChainRules.
 For any other true backend, the differentiation behavior is not altered by DifferentiateWith (it becomes a transparent wrapper).

 Fields